Note: 1 minute 30 second video demo available below too! 😉

 I love, love, love how this project turned out!
 I saw something similar to this a long time ago and tucked it away in my “to do when older” file.
 Flash forward a few years and my 9 year old nephew was over and I tried to show me how to do this.
 He ended up leaving me with a starter sheet.
-My son saw it later that day and was begging to do it.
+My son, who was 5, saw it later that day and was begging to do it.
 So, I decided to give it a try and boy am I glad I did.
 He loved it!
 This is a fantastic simple activity to get their brains thinking and perfect for any age!

 What You Need: